 The Commission has two courses of action to process applications under Section 7 of the NGA: (1) deny the requested action (the no-action alternative); or (2) grant the Certificate with or without conditions.
 If the no-action alternative is selected by the Commission, the proposed facilities would not be constructed and the short- and long-term environmental impacts from the Projects would not occur.
 In addition, if the no-action alternative is selected, the stated objectives of the applicants' proposals would not be met.
 The no-action alternative would eliminate the additional means to move production to markets in the Midwest and Canada; deny Midwest consumers access to readily available, stable, and competitively priced gas supply; and decrease diversity of supply.
-As a result, the no-action alternative would need to rely on other fuels (such as heating oil) or seek other means to meet or curtail their energy needs, which could result in increased natural gas prices in the market areas due to less available supplies.
+As a result, the no-action alternative would cause suppliers of natural gas to pursue other means of natural gas transport, and users would need to rely on other fuels (such as heating oil) or seek other means to meet or curtail their energy needs, which could result in increased natural gas prices in the market areas due to less available supplies.